enigma-agent/enigma-agent.github.io/index.md

 layout: page
 title: EnIGMA
 description: >
-  This is the landing page of EnIGMA
+  This is the landing and main page of EnIGMA
 hide_description: true
 sitemap: false
 ---